myarchive/meteorcms/README.md

-meteorcms v 0.1
+meteorcms v 0.2
 =========

 A CMS system built and based on the Meteor project (www.meteor.com).
+I have redesigned recently and restarted working on this now that Meteor is at v1.
+Contact direct or create issues to contact.

 demo
 ====